will-clarke/blog/_posts/2014-10-06-getting-started-with-jekyll.md

 I have been told that it's good to write a blog.
 Something about self-promotion and helping other people...

-I originally wanted to create something throuhg rails, but, having thought about it, it would have taken a while to set everything up correctly.
+I originally wanted to create something through rails, but, having thought about it, it would have taken a while to set everything up correctly.
 No need to reinvent the wheel...

 [Jekyll](http://jekyllrb.com/) is a blogging / website platform built with Ruby.
 It's what I would have aimed to build, only simpler, more efficient, pre-built  and  with an active community behind it.